netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 Like every lithium-ion battery, Powerwall will degrade over time and lose capacity.
 Netzero allows you to track the degradation over time.
 Refer to the [Tesla documentation](https://www.tesla.com/support/energy/powerwall/documents/documents) for warranty details on Powerwall 2.

+### String-level Data

+If you have a Tesla inverter or Powerwall+, you will also get string-level data: current, voltage, and power for each string of arrays connected to your inverter.
+This can be useful for investigating production issues and finding issues with individual strings of solar panels.

 ## Troubleshooting

 Accessing devices directly through your home network is not common and can run into issues.
 Additionally, Gateway firmware updates sometimes cause access issues.